WeSpeakEnglish/ANTIRTOS/README.md

 ```

-If you need to pass several arguments – no problem, you may use own class for a queue:
+If you need to pass several arguments – no problem, you may use your own class for a queue:
 ```cpp
 class testClass{        // it is not used here, just like example how you may pass complex argument to your functions in queue
   public: